simvue-io/docs/docs/python-client/alerts.md

 When `source` is set to `metrics`, the following are also required:

- - `type`: type of alert, which needs to be one of:
+ - `rule`: type of alert, which needs to be one of:

     * `is above`,
     * `is below`,